Start by making sure your telemarketing campaigns are part of a comprehensive marketing strategy.

 The answer is yes and no. It works if it is used as part of a holistic outreach program.
 It works if it is done by people who know their stuff.
 It works if you’re patient and take your time to nurture prospects (both on and offline) before pushing the conversation to the next level.
 It doesn’t work if it’s done using the techniques that many offshore call centers typically deploy — that is to bombard the same prospects over and over again with call after call made by low-level people reading a script.

-In 2019, telemarketing needs to be given a make-over; methods need to be upgraded and outreach conducted to fit into a bigger marketing picture, one where the customer is at the center and can choose how and when to be contacted.
+Telemarketing needs to be given a make-over; methods need to be upgraded and outreach conducted to fit into a bigger marketing picture, one where the customer is at the center and can choose how and when to be contacted.
 So how can we do that?
-Here are some tips to ensure that calling prospects in 2019 will work:
+Here are some tips to ensure that calling prospects will work:

 Train your telemarketers well